lilyhanhub/kickstarter-analysis/README.md

 ## Overview  of Project:
-explain the purpose of this analysis: Performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends

 ## Analysis and Challenges: